-As a Spanish-speaking personal injury attorney, I have had the privilege of representing many immigrants in personal injury cases.
-Regardless of immigration status, immigrants have the right to sue for injuries caused by the negligence of others, and have the right to claim earnings lost as a result of their injuries.
+As a Spanish-speaking personal injury attorney, I have the privilege of representing immigrants in personal injury cases.
+Regardless of immigration status, immigrants have the right to sue for injuries caused by the negligence of others, and also have the right to claim earnings lost as a result of their injuries.

 The Supreme Court of the United States has long held that lawfully admitted resident aliens have the same right to sue for personal injury as U.S. citizens, because they have the same rights as U.S. citizens under the Equal Protection clause of the U.S. Constitution.

-“It has long been settled ? that the term ‘person’ ? encompasses lawfully admitted resident aliens as well as citizens of the United States and entitles both citizens and aliens to the equal protection of the laws of the State in which they reside.”
+“It has long been settled … that the term ‘person’ … encompasses lawfully admitted resident aliens as well as citizens of the United States and entitles both citizens and aliens to the equal protection of the laws of the State in which they reside.”
 In reaching its decision, the Supreme Court observed that like citizens, aliens: (1) pay taxes; (2) may be called into the armed forces; (3) may live within a state for many years; (4) work in the state; and, (5) contribute to the economic growth of the state.